 The Voltaire Foundation (VF) at the University of Oxford has been at the heart of Enlightenment scholarship for over forty years and has an international reputation for stimulating and disseminating the most academically rigorous and up-to-date research on the eighteenth century.
 The VF is now expanding its activities and is seeking supporters who will help us become a transformational digital and interdisciplinary hub for eighteenth-century scholarship – the Voltaire Foundation for Enlightenment Studies.

 The VF, past and future

 The VF came to Oxford in 1976, following a bequest by the visionary bibliographer and Voltaire scholar Theodore Besterman.
 Since its inception, the Foundation’s core activity has centred on the publication of seminal Enlightenment writings, most notably the Complete works of Voltaire, to the highest possible scholarly standard.
-In 2021 the Foundation will complete the final volume of Voltaire’s writings, comprising 203 volumes in total.
-To celebrate this momentous achievement, and with a view to honouring and expanding Besterman’s legacy, the Voltaire Foundation is creating a new hub for Enlightenment scholarship that will be unmatched worldwide.
+In 2022 the Foundation published the final volume of Voltaire’s writings, comprising 205 volumes in total.
+To celebrate this momentous achievement, and with a view to honouring and expanding Besterman’s legacy, the Voltaire Foundation is building a new hub for Enlightenment scholarship that will be unmatched worldwide.

 We are now looking to bring together a visionary group of supporters and advocates who share our belief in the importance of intellectual curiosity and rational enquiry, to help us launch the Voltaire Foundation for Enlightenment Studies.
 By nature interdisciplinary and cross-cultural, the Voltaire Foundation for Enlightenment Studies will create a digital home for eighteenth-century scholars worldwide.